jewelsofthought/neshama/site/posts/qkab/cards.md

 ## Wisdom of Math

-It is said that Wisdom is the ability to understand the essence, the principles, the “fundamentals” of a topic, and then are able to apply this understanding of principles to other fields of investigation.
+It is said that Wisdom is the ability to understand the essence, the principles, the "fundamentals" of a topic, and then are able to apply this understanding of principles to other fields of investigation.
 Perhaps one could then refer to mathematics as a language of wisdom, and equations as the sentences with which it speaks, the symbols beings vowels that bring the consonants to life.

 ## Intention/Outcome